thni/swig_mutator/README.md

 # swig_mutator

-How to wrap C++ getter/setter in Python with SWIG
+How to wrap C++ getter/setter in Python with SWIG.

 Build with: